tanguy-launay/calameo-downloader/README.md

 **Usage**
 --
 `````
-cd calmeo-downloader
-python3 main.py
+usage: urls_scrapper.py [-h] -u URLS [URLS ...] [-n [NAMES [NAMES ...]]]

+optional arguments:
+  -h, --help            show this help message and exit
+  -u URLS [URLS ...], --urls URLS [URLS ...]
+                        calameo url list of the book(s) you want to download, separated by spaces
+  -n [NAMES [NAMES ...]], --names [NAMES [NAMES ...]]
+                        the output name of the PDF book, if not specified, it
+                        will be the one on the website
 `````
-Configurations are done within the main.py file.
+Configurations are done within the urls_scrapper.py file.
 These configurations include:

 * List of book links
+* Possibility to change the names
 * Option to only download PDF version
+* Choosing another directory

 Given a list of calmeo.com books, the script will go through all the pages and dowload them.
-If `only_pdf` is set to false, the script will download both a SVG and PVG version.
+If `only_pdf` is set to false, the script will not clean intermediate files (images, single page pdf, ...)

-This is done for personal preference as SVG's allow to search and copy text, but are more heavy-weight.

-Onece all files are downloaded, the script combines all files into one PDF.

-Setting `only_pdf` to true will take significantly less time as SVG's take a long time to download.

-You can enter multiple urls within the list and the script will download all of them.

-**To-do**
+**Credits**
 --
-- [ ] Clean up code and remove abundant / repetetive code.
+This project is a fork from https://github.com/whoisoscar/calameo-downloader The 2 functions to convert images to pdf are copied pasted from the original.